 In 1999 we had discussions with our counterparts in the Republic, The Irish Veteran & Vintage Car Club (IVVCC) regarding a joint venture.
 These lead to the first joint event that year, run by the IVVCC at Cabra Castle in Country Cavan.
 This was a tremendous success and congratulations go to the IVVCC on the high standards set for this new event on our Calendar.
 In 2000 it was the turn of the AOVC to host this event which was held at the newly opened Holiday Inn in Letterkenny, Co.
 Donegal over the May Day week-end.
 This event was a great success with the event being held in Tullamore in 2001 and Armagh in 2002.

 A major issue is the Public Liability Insurance required to organise an event.
 This can cost as much as £350 for a one day event, the Association has a block policy covering all our Clubs 365 days a year.
-This covers member Clubs for £10 Million Public Liability and loss or damage to Club Trophies, Awards etc. Many of our smaller clubs just simply could not exist today if they had to obtain a separate policy for each of their events.
+This covers member Clubs for £10 Million Public Liability plus £10 Million Employer's Liability and loss or damage to Club Trophies, Awards etc. Many of our smaller clubs just simply could not exist today if they had to obtain a separate policy for each of their events.
 Today more and more Councils and public bodies will refuse permission for a club to hold or just start an event from their property without first furnishing an insurance policy for at least £10 Million of public liability cover.Where possible we highlight events held on the same date with the aim of avoiding clashes but with the old vehicle movement on the up and up some dates in the summer could see as many as seven different old vehicle events.
-These calendars are circulated freely to all AOVC Clubs and the motoring press as well as local councils etc. We are the sole body recognised by DVLNI to check out old vehicles brought into NI from abroad where the owner wishes to obtain for the vehicle an Age Related Number/Registration Mark.
+These calendars are circulated freely to all AOVC Clubs and the motoring press as well as local councils etc. We are the sole body recognised by DVLA in Swansea to inspect vehicles which have been off the road for some time and the owner wishes to re-instate the original Registration Mark.
 The fee for this service is discounted by £10.00 for all members of the clubs affiliated to AOVC.
-You can print out the V3 Application Form from here to apply for an Age Related Registration Mark.
+V765 and V55/5 forms are required for this.